armory/docs/content/en/docs/installation/guide/air-gapped.md

 ## Halyard cannot run on the local machine

-The following solutions assume the that you can use `kubectl` to access the cluster where Spinnaker is installed.
+The following solutions assume the that you can use `kubectl` to access the cluster where Armory is installed.

 ### Option 1: Halyard as a deployment

-You can run Halyard as a `Deployment` within the cluster that runs Spinnaker if the following conditions are true:
+You can run Halyard as a `Deployment` within the cluster that runs Armory if the following conditions are true:

 * You cannot run Halyard directly on your machine.
 This might be because the local machine cannot run Docker.
 * You have `kubectl` access to the cluster you are deploying to